Kubica manager rejects Renault statement

 LONDON Joe Root's prodigious batting could reach a new level if he is made England captain, Alastair Cook said after stepping down from the role following 4-1/2 years in charge.

-SAO PAULO Robert Kubica's manager and Renault were at odds on Thursday after he accused them of twisting the Formula One driver's words in ruling him out for the start of next season and indicated the Pole could join another team.
+Robert Kubica's manager has accused Renault of twisting the Formula One driver's words over his lack of fitness for the start of the 2012 season and has indicated the Pole could join another team next year.

-Renault had said on Wednesday that Kubica, who has been sidelined for the entire championship that ends in Brazil on Sunday, would miss the start of the 2012 season as he continues his recovery from a near-fatal rally accident last February.
+Renault said Wednesday that Kubica would miss the start of next season as he continues his recovery from a near-fatal rally accident in February.

-The Renault statement had quoted the driver as saying he was "not yet certain" to be ready for the first race in Australia on March 18 but that angered manager Daniele Morelli.
+The statement quoted the driver as saying he was "not yet certain" to be ready for the first race in Australia on March 18 but manager Daniele Morelli is livid.

 "I don't understand why Renault have changed Robert's words," he told Thursday's Gazzetta dello Sport.